oVirt/ovirt-site/source/infra/infrastructure.html.md

 *   +/-0 is an abstention
 *   3 or more +1 votes are required for anything substantial, important, or far-reaching
 *   0 or more votes will pass a minor proposition - "If no one objects, it passes."

+## Our Architecture

+An overview of our technical architecture is available online.
+If you have a question or comment about our architecture please send an e-mail to **infra@ovirt.org** inbox or stop by the [IRC channel #ovirt on OFTC](irc://irc.oftc.net/#ovirt).

+#### oVirt Instances

+We have some oVirt instances installed and we use them for our infrastructure.
+For more information please click [here](Infrastructure oVirt Instances)